econ/omrails/README.md

 # One Month Rails

 This is the sample application for
-One Month Rails: Teach Yourself to Code (from Skillshare)
+One Month Rails: Teach Yourself to Code

-by Mattan
+(from Skillshare, taught by Mattan)